olin/studentgovernment/student_government_bylaws.md

 Any member of the Student Body may propose an amendment to the Student Government Constitution by presenting the amendment in written form to the President of the Student Government.
-The Student Government will review the amendment at its next meeting and decide if it is appropriate and will not conflict with the Honor Code.
-However, it is not the duty of the Student Government to decide if an amendment is “good” or “worth implementing.”
+The Student Government reviews the amendment at its next meeting and decide whether to call a Town Meeting.

 If the amendment passes review, the President will call a Town Meeting within three school weeks.
 The Vice President for Communications will send an